jentery/508v3/tabletop.md

 ## ASSIGNMENTS

-* Design Document (20% x 2): documentation of the iterative design and development of your game, including game components and drafts as well as responses to related readings, games, and playtests
+* **Design Document** (20% x 2): documentation of the iterative design and development of your game, including game components and drafts as well as responses to related readings, games, and playtests
-* Game Prototype (25%): an offline tabletop game complete with a manual, concept doc (with feature list), and "bits" (such as a board, tiles, and cards) enacting the game's theme, mechanics, and system
+* **Prototype** (25%): an offline tabletop game complete with a manual, concept doc (with feature list), and "bits" (such as a board, tiles, and cards) enacting the game's theme, mechanics, and system
-* Final Presentation and Paper (20%): a five- to seven-minute talk (delivered at the end of term)revised into a final paper (submitted one or two weeks after the talk)
+* **Talk + Paper** (20%): a five- to seven-minute talk (delivered at the end of term)revised into a final paper (submitted one or two weeks after the talk)
-* Participation (15%): such as preparing for seminar, contributing to discussions, and participating in workshops and playtests
+* **Participation** (15%): such as preparing for seminar, contributing to discussions, and participating in workshops and playtests

 Please note that I encourage you to avoid prototyping the following types of games (during seminar I'll explain why): trivia, quiz/word, old school revival, tactical war, and mods